aws-solutions-library-samples/guidance-for-product-substitutions-on-aws/README.md

 You can request substitutions by querying the `/substitutions?id=<PRODUCT_ID>` of your API.
 The API endpoint is printed by the CDK CLI after deployment, and is also available by looking in the outputs section of the cloudformation stack in the console.

 **Note**
-The api is protected by a lambda [authorizer](./lib/api/api-construct.auth.ts), make sure to add an Authorization header with any dummy value in order to call the endpoint successfully e.g `curl https://<API_Endpoint>/substitutions\?id\=<PRODUCT_ID> -H Authorization:auth`.
+The api is protected by a lambda [authorizer](./lib/api/api-construct.auth.ts), make sure to add an Authorization header with any dummy value in order to call the endpoint successfully e.g `curl https://<API_Endpoint>/substitutions\?id\=<PRODUCT_ID> -H Authorization:ChangeMe`.
 For future use please add your own security logic in the auth lambda.

 ### Filtering